Events A - Z

 Lafayette, La 70506

-The Cajun Heartland State Fair is managed by an innovative and insightful team of professionals priding themselves on knowing the right mix of entertainment arranged to provide maximum enjoyment for all ages.
-The ride specials, food, free attractions and family-oriented games make an outstanding summer experience.
+The Cajun Heartland State Fair is located at the CAJUNDOME & Convention Center in Lafayette, LA, and managed by an innovative and insightful team of professionals priding themselves on knowing the right mix of entertainment arranged to provide maximum enjoyment for all ages.
+The ride specials, food, free attractions and family oriented games make an outstanding kick-off to summer experience.
 Truly, there is something for everyone to enjoy at the Cajun Heartland State Fair fairgrounds.

 Calcasieu Cameron Parish Fair